IrinaMax/Demos/model-based-machine-learning/ReadMe.md

 The Defining moment
 -------------------

-As, I continued to read this vast amount of literature and watch several MOOCs on machine learning, I discovered Prof. Daphne Koller's [course of Probabilistic Graphical Models (PGMs) on Coursera](https://www.coursera.org/learn/probabilistic-graphical-models).
-This later led to a text book by Prof. Christopher Bishop titled ["Pattern Recognition and Machine Learning"](http://www.amazon.com/Pattern-Recognition-Learning-Information-Statistics/dp/0387310738/ref=sr_1_2?ie=UTF8&s=books&qid=1263391804&sr=8-2#reader_0387310738) which I found easy to understand.
+As, I continued to read this vast amount of literature and watch several MOOCs on machine learning, I discovered Prof. Daphne Koller's [course on Probabilistic Graphical Models (PGMs) on Coursera](https://www.coursera.org/learn/probabilistic-graphical-models).
+This later led me to a text book by Prof. Christopher Bishop titled ["Pattern Recognition and Machine Learning"](http://www.amazon.com/Pattern-Recognition-Learning-Information-Statistics/dp/0387310738/ref=sr_1_2?ie=UTF8&s=books&qid=1263391804&sr=8-2#reader_0387310738) which I found easy to understand.
 So naturally I looked up Bishop's other publications and that's when I found his paper titled ["Model-Based Machine Learning"](http://rsta.royalsocietypublishing.org/content/371/1984/20120222).
 This was a career defining moment for me because I feel in love with Bayesian Machine Learning.
-I later discovered that Bishop and his colleagues at Microsoft Research - Cambridge were writing a [book](http://www.mbmlbook.com/) (Winn et al., 2015) with the same title.
+I later discovered that Bishop and his colleagues at Microsoft Research - Cambridge were writing a [book](http://www.mbmlbook.com/) (Winn et al., 2015) on the same topic.

 What is Model-Based Machine Learning (MBML)
 -------------------------------------------